AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 By gradually increasing the learning rate during the warmup phase, the model can effectively explore the search space, adapt better to the training data, and ultimately converge to a more optimal solution.
 Once the warmup phase is completed, the learning rate follows its regular schedule, which may involve decay or a fixed rate, for the remaining training iterations.

-### The Metrices
+### Loss Function
-Next, we are required to specify the loss metric and accuracy metric for the training process.
+Next, we are required to specify the loss function for the training process.
 In this particular model, an additional step is needed where a mask is applied to the output.
-This mask ensures that the loss and accuracy calculations are performed only on the non-padding elements, disregarding any padded values:
+This mask ensures that the loss (and accuracy) calculations are performed only on the non-padding elements, disregarding any padded values:

 ```
 import tensorflow as tf

-def masked_loss(label, pred):
+def scce_loss_func(label, pred):
     """
     Computes the masked loss between the predicted and target labels.